 - Faster deployment

-The average mobile app uses anywhere from 7 to 18 mobile SDKs.
-Typically, mobile games use even more SDKs than this.
-Coding every single tool and feature in your mobile app from scratch would take developers an inordinate amount of extra time.
+The average mobile app uses anywhere from 7 to 18 SDKs.
+The average Android app mobile game typically uses even more SDKs than this.
+Coding every tool and feature in your mobile app from scratch would take developers an excessive amount of extra time.

-Instead of writing the code for this feature, your developers could use the Instagram Android SDK toolkit to get the code necessary for this feature.
-This speeds up the pace of development, ensures that you are using well-written, highly developed code, which leads to great product design, and allows you to deploy your app faster.
+Instead of writing the code for this feature, your developers could use the Instagram Android SDK toolkit to get the code necessary to enable this feature on an Android device.
+A mobile SDK speeds up the pace of development and ensures that you are using well-written, highly developed code, which leads to great product design, and allows you to deploy your app faster.

-When you consider all of the common features that your app will require, using mobile SDKs in development is a no-brainer.
+Considering all of the common features that your app will require, using SDKs in development is a no-brainer.
 There is absolutely no reason to reinvent the wheel.
-If you don’t utilize SDKs in development, you will lose valuable time to market and spend more money on the cost of development.
+If you don’t utilize SDKs in development, you will lose valuable time to market and spend more money on development costs.

-Modern mobile app development would take a lot longer and cost a lot more if it were not for software development kits.
-As long as your team takes the time to understand how your SDKs will work together and how they will affect the performance of your app, there is little to no downside to using mobile SDKs.
+Modern mobile development would take a lot longer and cost more if it were not for software development kits.
+As long as your team takes the time to understand how your SDKs will work together and how they will affect your app’s performance, there is little to no downside to using mobile SDKs.

 Mobile software development kits are crucial tools in development projects.
-We know that there are a lot of different choices you are faced with when beginning mobile app development.
+However, we know that there are a lot of different choices you are faced with when beginning mobile development.

 If you need help sifting through the vast amount of available information and finding the right SDKs for your development project, reach out to an app development partner.
 Trust the expertise and industry experience of a development partner to help guide you through the key decisions you will need to make.